 What does this mean for organisations?

-In order to achieve compliance, the ICO recommends organisations should consider taking the following steps:
+In order to achieve compliance, it may be useful to take the following steps:

 Step 1 - audit cookies

 First, undertake a web site audit to find out which cookies or similar technologies (if any) are used:

 - Identify which cookies are operating on or through your website